Freedom of information and data protection

 - a detailed description of the information you would like.

-You should receive a reply within 20 working days for freedom of information requests and within 40 calendar days for data protection requests.
+You should receive a reply within 20 working days for freedom of information requests and within one month for data protection requests.

 Published FOI requests